 Risk of getting hurt: Cochins don’t fly and prefer to stay on the ground.
 They need low places to sleep because they can hurt their legs if they have to fly or jump for long distances.
 When making their living space, keep them safe from getting hurt.

 Picking on younger birds: Cochins usually get along well with other chickens, but they can sometimes be mean to younger birds.
-This can make it hard to get new chicks used to the rest of the group.
+Integrating new chicks with the rest is challenging.

 Heat Intolerance: Cochins have a thick feather coat, which makes them less able to handle hot weather than other types.
 They may need extra things to stay calm in hot places, like shade and water.

 Slow Growth: Cochin chickens grow slowly, and it can take up to 18 months to reach their full size.
-The fact that they grow slowly makes them less suitable for making meat.
+That they grow slowly makes them less suitable for making meat.

 Care Guide for Cochin Chicken